 Hera's corporate governance is aimed at understanding and evaluating the stimuli coming from an increasingly complex context, in order to continue growing and, at the same time, further consolidate the close links with the area served that have distinguished the Group since its establishment.
-Constant engagement and specific knowledge of the actors
+Constant engagement and specific knowledge of the actors involved have led us to develop an open and transparent way of doing business.
+This distinctive trait has been implemented over the years thanks to the creation of corporate bodies that are integrated with each other and, in line with the Corporate governance code and the Code of ethics, enable the expectations of all those interacting with Hera to be satisfied.

-For further information, consult the Corporate Governance Report
+For further information, consult the Corporate Governance \\\\\ Report